If you’re looking for the best gifts from Europe, we have you covered.

 Fortunately, you can buy original Spanish turron online.
 The one we found on Amazon is the hard variety and contains more than 60% almonds.
 It’s crunchy, brittle and tastes precisely like Christmas to us.

 If you travel to Madrid, by the way, you can buy this Christmas sweet all year long.
-It’s one of those perfect things to buy in Europe and bring home to friends and family.
+It’s one of the best things to buy in Europe and bring home to friends and family.
 And it also makes for a perfect Christmas gift to buy online and give to anyone with a sweet tooth.

 #19 Scandinavian Christmas gnome

 In the Nordic countries, these creatures are called Nisse or Tomte.
 According to legends, they live in people’s houses and protect family and animals.
 Unfortunately, they are easily insulted and will start playing pranks on the house owners if they get upset.

 Today, Nisse are strongly associated with Christmas.
 With their white beard and their knit cap, these adorable gnomes make for a great Christmas decoration.
 This cute gnome here is the perfect gift for anyone who loves Scandinavian legends and decorations.